leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

   each of our `syntax` declarations receives an automatically generated `SyntaxNodeKind` (we can also explicitly specify the name with `syntax (name := foo) ... : cat`) so we can tell Lean "this function is responsible for processing this specific syntax construct".
-  Furthermore like all nodes in a tree do it has children, in this case in the form of an `Array Syntax`.
+  Furthermore, like all nodes in a tree, it has children, in this case in the form of an `Array Syntax`.
-- `atom` represents (with the exception of one) every syntax object that is at the bottom of the hierarchy, for example our operators ` ⊕ ` and ` LXOR ` from above will be represented as atoms.
+- `atom` represents (with the exception of one) every syntax object that is at the bottom of the hierarchy.
+For example, our operators ` ⊕ ` and ` LXOR ` from above will be represented as atoms.
-- `ident` is the mentioned exception to this rule, the difference between `ident` and `atom` is also quite obvious, an identifier has a `Lean.Name` instead of a `String` that represents is.
+- `ident` is the mentioned exception to this rule.
+The difference between `ident` and `atom` is also quite obvious: an identifier has a `Lean.Name` instead of a `String` that represents is.
-  Why a `Lean.Name` is not just a `String` is related to a concept called macro hygiene that will be discussed in detail in the macro chapter, for now you can consider them basically equivalent.
+  Why a `Lean.Name` is not just a `String` is related to a concept called macro hygiene that will be discussed in detail in the macro chapter.
+For now, you can consider them basically equivalent.

 ### Constructing new `Syntax`